bobwulff/Cardmacropad/README.md

 6) Head to SETTINGS > INPUT MODE > and change inputs 1-10 to be your desired buttons.
 Below is an example of what I have mine set to.
 <img width="993" alt="image" src="https://github.com/user-attachments/assets/4898eea9-0fad-4c62-9569-310b63b0b542" />

-7) Here is a map of what each button will be labeled as in the GP2040 keyboard mapping (the GENERIC column).
-Feel free to map each button to whatever you want
+7) Here is a map of what each button will be labeled as in the GP2040 keyboard mapping (you want to look at the GENERIC column).
+Feel free to map each button to whatever you'd like
 ![Screenshot 2025-05-07 19-43-10](https://github.com/user-attachments/assets/2a16a6ae-4a37-4ebc-a544-a8efe78fdfd7)

 # SUCCESS!!!
 You now have a MACROPAD!